Understand what your visitors do on your website

 Increase your chance of conversions with Heatmaps.
 See how visitors interact with your pages - their scroll depth, what they look at, where they click, and more.

-You can easily differentiate the areas of high, low, and no activity on the webpage by the intensity of the colors.
-You can easily see all the elements that are hot (effective) or cold (unpopular), scaled from red to blue.
-A heatmap tells you which section catches visitors' attention, whether they scroll further than the first fold, the elements they click the most, and the least, etc. You can categorize website heatmaps into multiple buckets.
+You can easily from the heatmap example above that it differentiates the areas of high, low, and no activity on the webpage by the intensity of the colors.
+You can easily see all the hot (effective) or cold (unpopular), scaled from red to blue.
+A heatmap tells you which section catches visitors' attention, whether they scroll further than the first fold, the elements they click the most, and the least, etc. You can categorize website heatmaps into multiple buckets, and a heat mapping tool helps you measure this in real-time.

 Mouse tracking heatmaps, also known as hover maps or move maps, indicate the areas where visitors hover or pause their cursor.
 A hot spot on the mouse tracking heatmap means visitors pause at that section while scrolling.
 Since visitors tend to move the cursor as they browse, these heatmaps highlight the parts where visitors are spending the most and the least time.